GeoBlocks offer more precise location targeting and analytics, says xAd

 Location intelligence platform xAd held an event in New York today for agencies and brands — “On Location.”
 While location intelligence is a hot topic, most marketers have only limited understanding of the space and its implications for the whole of digital marketing.

-There are 20 (or more) companies now making similar-sounding claims about location targeting and analytics, giving rise to a perception of “commodification” around location and location data.
+There are 20 (or more) companies now making similar-sounding claims about location targeting and brand analytics, giving rise to a perception of “commodification” around location and location data.
 The reality is much more nuanced; getting location right is hard.

 Indeed, Google has developed the concept of “semantic location,” which is less about lat-longs and more about context (understanding places).